 bio

-Casey is the founder of Bugcrowd and co-founder of The disclose.io Project.
-He is a 20+ year veteran of information security who spent his childhood inventing things and generally getting technology to do things it isn't supposed to do.
-Casey pioneered the Crowdsourced Security as-a-Service model, launching the first bug bounty programs on the Bugcrowd platform in 2012, and co-founded the disclose.io vulnerability disclosure standardization project in 2014 prior to its launch in 2018.
+Casey is a serial entrepreneur, best known as the founder of Bugcrowd and co-founder of The disclose.io Project.
+He is a 25+ year veteran of information security who grew up inventing things and generally getting technology to do things it isn't supposed to do.
+Casey pioneered the crowdsourced security as-a-service model, launching the first bug bounty programs on the Bugcrowd platform in 2012, and co-founded the disclose.io vulnerability disclosure standardization project in 2014 prior to its launch in 2018.

-He’s an active member of the Cyber Threat Intelligence League, w00w00, and the Hacking Policy Council, and the Election Security Research Fourm, and has personally advised the US White House, Department of Defense, Department of Homeland Security/CISA, the Australian and UK intelligence communities, and various US House and Senate legislative cybersecurity initiatives, including preemptive cyberspace protection ahead of the 2020 Presidential Elections, The US National Cyber Strategy, and a variety of policies and EO’s relating to security research and artificial intelligence.
+He’s an active member of a variety of policy and threat intelligence working groups and think tanks such as the Cyber Threat Intelligence League, w00w00, Hacking Policy Council, and the Election Security Research Forum.
+He has personally advised the US White House, DoD, Department of Justice, Department of Homeland Security/CISA, the Australian and UK intelligence communities, and various US House and Senate legislative cybersecurity initiatives, including preemptive cyberspace protection ahead of the 2020 Presidential Elections, the US National Cyber Strategy, and a variety of policies and EO’s relating to security research, anti-hacking law, and artificial intelligence.

 Casey, a native of Sydney, Australia, is based in the San Francisco Bay Area.